 Upon entering the park, you’ll be immediately greeted by the popular redwoods towering all around you!
 There are raised boardwalks built to prevent damage to the root structures of the redwoods.
 Walk on these boardwalks as you marvel at the giant towering redwood trees and the interesting plants along the trail.

 Muir Woods contains 6 miles of hiking trails filled with towering trees, lush vegetation, and amazing wildlife.
 You’ll also pass through the sparkling waters of Redwood Creek.
 Longer hikes that extend to the surrounding Mount Tamalpais State Park are also available.

-You can also embark on one-hour guided walk tours and 15-minute talks from rangers and park volunteers.
+You can also embark on one-hour guided walk tours and 15-minute talks with rangers and park volunteers.
 Learn more about the park, its cultural history, and the redwoods’ ecology during these programs.

-Other amenities inside the park include a gift shop, bookstore, a cafe, restrooms, and parking spaces.
-Entrance to the Muir Woods cost $15 for visitors 16 years old and up.
+Other amenities inside the park include a gift shop, a bookstore, a cafe, restrooms, and parking spaces.
+Entrance to the Muir Woods costs $15 for visitors 16 years old and up.
 Reservations are required for shuttles and vehicles.

 Location: in between Carmel Highlands and San Simeon

 If you’re looking for California’s most spectacular sights, go for a drive to The Big Sur!
 This picturesque area features a lovely and dramatic coastline stretch spanning the waterfronts between San Simeon and the Carmel-by-the-Sea highlands.